Touch of Evil: Post-production

 Hoping to make the continuity editing more conventional, Muhl appointed Nims to re-edit the film.
 A month later, Nims's cut was shown to Welles, who remained diplomatic but was astonished at the newly altered cut.
-Welles wrote a memorandum as a critique to Nim's revisions, and shortly after, he left for Louisiana to appear in Martin Ritt's The Long, Hot Summer (1958).
+Welles wrote a memorandum as a critique of Nim's revisions, and shortly after, he left for Louisiana to appear in Martin Ritt's The Long, Hot Summer (1958).
 By November 1957, Universal removed about fifteen minutes from the film, and hired Harry Keller to film some expository scenes intended to make the plot easier to follow.

 Out of loyalty to Welles, Heston and Leigh initially refused to film the re-shoots.
 A week later, Heston's agents informed him that he was contractually obligated to film re-shoots if necessary.
 For the re-shoots, Clifford Stine had replaced Metty as the film's cinematographer while new dialogue had been written by Franklin Coen, a staff scriptwriter for Universal.
 Several new scenes were filmed including four scenes between Vargas and his wife, a love scene in the car, and a scene where Menzies explains about Quinlan's leg.
 Another scene was shot in which Quinlan's car meets Vargas's en route to the motel, in which an uncredited actor doubles for Welles.
 On November 19, re-shoots under Keller were completed.
 Heston further reflected in his journal: "I have done worse work in the movies than this day's retakes, but I don't remember feeling worse...I was able to talk them out of one change I felt was a mistake."